TheExpertApprentice/grc-risk-management/template.md

 > **Guidance Note:** A formal risk acceptance is not a waiver to ignore security.
 It is a governance mechanism to acknowledge a known deficiency, quantify the exposure, implement compensating controls, and assign accountability for the residual risk until a permanent fix is viable.
 This template is designed to survive scrutiny from external auditors and regulators.
 >
-> While the worked example in this repository focuses on a **third-party vendor risk**, this template applies equally to **internal legacy systems** (e.g., an end-of-life Student Information System).
-When adapting for legacy systems, the constraint language typically shifts from contractual terms to technical debt, migration timelines, and lack of vendor support patches.
+> While the example in this repository focuses on a **third-party vendor risk**, this template applies equally to various real-life scenarios like **internal legacy systems** (e.g., an end-of-life Student Information System; port opened on internal facing systems).
+When adapting for legacy systems for instance, the constraint language typically shifts from contractual terms to technical debt, migration timelines, and lack of vendor support patches.

 ---